 In 1990, the Centers for Disease Control and Prevention (CDC) initiated a program for a national and state survey to provide estimates of the behaviors of high school students that directly affect their health.
-This survey, known as the Youth Risk Behavior Survey (YRBS), was administered in Nebraska in 1991, 1993, 1995, 1997, 1999, 2001, 2003, 2005, 2007, 2009, 2011, and 2013.
-The YRBS data for 1991, 1993, 2003, 2005, 2011 and 2013 are weighted to reflect the 9th-12th grade public school student population in Nebraska.
+This survey, known as the Youth Risk Behavior Survey (YRBS), has been administered in Nebraska biannually since 1991.
+The YRBS data for 1991, 1993, 2003, 2005, 2011, 2013 and 2015 were weighted to reflect the 9th-12th grade public school student population in Nebraska.